background hero

 Statute of Limitations for a Premises Liability Claim

 In California, you are required to file a premises liability claim within two years starting from the initial date of the premises liability accident.
 If you exceed the deadline, you will no longer be eligible to pursue legal actions against the property owner for damages.
 However, there are a few exceptions that will grant you an extension.
-You must be a minor, incapacitated, out-of-state, legally insane, or incarcerated.
+For instance, the plaintiff must be a minor, incapacitated, out-of-state, legally insane, or incarcerated.

 Available Damages